top of page

 Why we do it:

-We believe that part of the solution is to offer inter-generational programming that is free and accessible by all, along with an inclusive, accepting and welcoming environment where all people can connect, gather and create together.
+We believe that our programming makes a difference in our neighbours' lives; enhance social cohesion within the community, and contributes to a sense of pride, identity and belonging.
+That's why we offer inter-generational programming that is free and accessible by all, along with an inclusive, accepting and welcoming environment where all people can connect, gather and create together.

 We believe that offering both access and engagement opportunities in the arts contributes to a more cohesive, united and supportive community.